wp-plugins/rs-feedburner/readme.txt

 This plugin is a fork of the original FeedBurner Feedsmith plugin by Steve Smith.
 Since it was discontinued, I picked up where it left off so we all can have an actively updated plugin.

 == Upgrade Notice ==
-= 1.4.8 =
+= 1.4.9 =
-Increased the minimum required WordPress version to 3.8, added an .htaccess file, and made various code improvements.
+Made various code improvements.
 Please see Changelog for details.